 - on taking flexible retirement with the agreement of your employer at age 55 or over.

 If you have decided to retire, you need to discuss this with your employer as soon as possible.
-Please read the document attached to this page which explains what you need to know if you plan to retire soon.
+The document attached to this page explains what you need to know if you plan to retire soon.